-The Department of Student Affairs is seeking a Student Services Administrator who will report to the Director of Student Life and will assist in leading leads and managing all student life initiatives, services and resources, including but not limited to student communications, student events and activities, support services (health insurance, international students, students with disabilities) and student organizations.
-This role aids in managing the implementation of non-academic policies and the resolution of related grievances or complaints and the consultation, evaluation and referral of students to a network of support services in the Hopkins community and externally.
+The Department of Student Affairs is seeking a Student Services Administrator who reports to the Director of Student Life.
+This position assists in leading and managing all student life initiatives, services and resources, including but not limited to student communications, student events and activities, support services (health insurance, international students, students with disabilities) and student organizations.
+The Student Services Administrator aids in managing the implementation of non-academic policies and the resolution of related grievances or complaints and the consultation, evaluation and referral of students to a network of support services in the Hopkins community and externally.
 Serve as an advocate for students within SAIS and the larger Hopkins community.

 Specific Duties & Responsibilities:

 Strategic Direction & Management:

 Assist in the development and implementation of Student Affairs policies and procedures.